dorkodu/sage/sage.md

 3. For each act of an Entity type :
     1. The act must have a unique name within that Entity type; no two acts may share the same name.
     2. The act must not have a name which begins with the character "**@**" *(at)*.
+    3. The act must be
+        1.  a function
-    3. The act must be a callable *(function, method, closure etc.)*, and must be able to accept at least one parameter, which will be the query object.
+        2.  able to accept at least one parameter, which will be the query object.

 ### <a name="5.1.8">5.1.8</a> List

 A Sage list is a special collection type which declares the type of each item in the List (referred to as the *item type* of the list).
 List values are serialized as ordered lists, where each item in the list is serialized as per the item type.

 To denote that a field uses a List type, the item type also must be declared as a type constraint.